((AP Photo/Andrew Harnik)

 Fossil fuel backers overshadow climate change talks in Dubai

-DUBAI, United Arab Emirates (AP) — A flurry of summits this week across Dubai addressed the threat of climate change, or at least acknowledged that a pivot away from fossil fuels toward cleaner sources of power is needed to keep temperatures from rising.
+A flurry of summits this week across Dubai all focused in one way or another on climate change, or at least acknowledgement that the global energy transition is needed to keep temperatures from rising.

 Pope struggles with leg pain in Malta, defends migrants